lmjh/fitness-tracker/README.md

 * As a returning user, I want to be able to quickly access the features I’m interested in.
 * As a returning user, I want to be able to easily access and manage the data I’ve saved in the application.
+* As a returning user, I want to be able to create and manage my own custom routines

 ### Design